 Despite your best efforts, remote teams do sometimes suffer from poor productivity.
 Often, the source is a lack of motivation, connectedness, or morale.
 After all, remote workers do report higher levels of loneliness and disconnectedness from the organization.

 The good news is that there are many ways to deliver a pick-me-up — starting with showing you care.

 Use survey tools to gauge and understand the mindset of your employees.
 Guide them with clear but detailed prompts and questions so they provide feedback and unpack their thoughts or concerns in detail.
 The more information you have, the better you can tailor your motivational tactics.

 Re-engaging and exciting members of your team could be as simple as setting up an additional, casual check-in via video call.
 You can provide support, and your employee has the opportunity to voice ideas or discuss issues that are interfering with their productivity or morale.

 Consider introducing or expanding employee recognition programs.
 One simple but meaningful step could be establishing a channel for sharing praise and highlighting achievements, maybe on a weekly “Winning Wednesday.”
 Have managers lead the way!

 Managing remote teams is easier with the right toolkit

-However, doing it well can be a gamechanger for your business.
-Not only can going remote save you a ton of money, but it can make your team happier, more productive, and—thanks to timezones—some of them will be working while the other half is sleeping.
+However, doing it well can be a game-changer for your business!
+Not only can going remote save you a ton of money, but it can make your team members happier and more productive.
+(Thanks to time zones, some of them may be working while the others are still in bed!)